Skip to content

 • dry skin

 It is then necessary to make regular dosages of the level in the blood.
-If we all test ourselves now, it's a safe bet that 80 to 100% of us are deficient.
-Studies have shown this, on more controlled samples.
-Namely that there are several degrees of deficiency, as follows:
+If we all tested ourselves right now, it's a safe bet that 80 to 100 of us are deficient.
+Studies have shown this, using more controlled samples.
+There are several degrees of deficiency, as follows:

 • less than 30 ng/mL of blood: insufficient